 This course is for the development of a dissertation proposal in Educational Psychology.
 Students must have the consent of a dissertation director or prospective dissertation director.
 Students should be finished or nearly finished with program course work.
-Not Repeatable for Credit

 EDUC-P 799 Doctoral Thesis in Educational Psychology (1-15 cr.)